-Color-matching Solution Receives the Good Design Award for FY2017 frustration.
+Color-matching Solution Receives the Good Design Award for FY2017 colors when printing on paper, and the user does not feel any frustration.
 The ColorEdge CS2730 is wide enough to display an image in the A3-plus size despite its slim, flat design.